Table of Contents

 is an internal alias forgit stash push -p

-Dumping branch changes (git diff) as a patch file
+Dumping changes (git diff) as a patch file

 If you want to quickly dump all the differences between two branches (lets say between feature